Blog icon

 • align with CSIRO and Government priorities

-• address an industry problem while complying with the university’s requirements of a PhD program
+• address an industry problem while complying with the university PhD requirements

 Industry Partners must:

-• allow a suitably experienced staff member to co-supervise the student for up to four years
+• provide a suitably experienced staff member to co-supervise the student

-• provide the student with a three-month Industry Engagement Component
+• provide the student with a 60-day Industry Engagement component

 • provide access to facilities and infrastructure, if required for the project